Updated: Jul 4

 piping plovers space for breeding.
 The area consists of more than 400 acres of barrier beaches, dunes and tidal salt marsh.
 For the time being, there is an option to see the abundant wildlife on the refuge.
 At Bowker's South Beach Deli, you can rent kayaks.
 The deli staff will direct you to where you can put in the kayaks on the bay.
 You can grab a sandwich or a cookie after your exercise.

-About Holgate's name and the picture on the tower
+About Holgate's name and the Historic Life Saving Station on the Tower.

 In the early 1900s James Holgate purchased the land south of Beach Haven to the southern tip of the island which became named for him, Holgate.

 On the Holgate water tower is possibly the only architectural image you'll find on a public water tower anywhere.
-The image is a depiction of the 1920s U.S. Coast Guard Station on Janet Avenue on the Bay.
-It's now a private home but Holgate still embraces the image.
+The now private home dates back to 1887.
+Here's its partial story.

 Tips for Visiting Holgate